 - She is given eagle’s wings.
 God had spoken of the deliverance of Israel under a similar emblem, “Ye have seen . . . how I bare you on eagles’ wings and brought you unto myself”

 - There is a difference as well as a resemblance in the emblem here.
 In Exodus God is said to have borne Israel on eagles’ wings: here the wings are given to the woman.
-The strength of the earlier dispensation is a strength often used for, rather than in, the people of God; the strength of the latter is a strength in them: “They mount up with wings as eagles” ( Isaiah 40:31 ).
+The strength of the earlier dispensation is a strength often used for, rather than in, the people of God; the strength of the latter is strength in them: “They mount up with wings as eagles” ( Isaiah 40:31 ).

-- The place is not a chance spot: it is prepared of God; it is in the wilderness, but still it is the place God prepared for her.
+- The place is not a chance spot: it is prepared by God; it is in the wilderness, but still, it is the place God prepared for her.
 It is always a delight to faith to mark how the ordering of God works in and through the wilfulness and wickedness of the enemy: the Son of man goeth, as it was written, though there is a “woe” against the man by whom He is betrayed.
 The wicked one can never drive us from God’s place, but only to it, unless we are enemies to ourselves.
 She is nourished in the wilderness.